Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Introduction

 The second key aspect of our solution is the \emph{inclusion of straggling clients}.
 Our inclusion mechanism at the aggregator side increases the likelihood of choosing clients that have been silent in previous rounds, ensuring that every participant is equally represented in expectation.
 Crucially, both the shuffling and inclusion mechanisms are designed to be non-manipulable by Byzantine aggregators.

-Overall, our solution enables, for the first time, privacy-preserving and fair federated learning in asynchronous networks with potentially fully Byzantine aggregators, closing a long-standing gap between the assumptions made in secure aggregation and the realities of large-scale, unreliable distributed systems.
+Overall, our solution enables, for the first time, privacy preserving and fair federated learning in asynchronous networks with potentially fully Byzantine aggregators, closing a long-standing gap between the assumptions made in secure aggregation and the realities of large-scale, unreliable distributed systems.

-The paper is organized as follows.
-First, in~\Cref{sec:background}, useful tools are presented.
-Second, in~\Cref{sec:relatedwork}, we study state-of-the-art privacy preserving federated learning protocols.
-Third, in~\Cref{sec:overview}, we present an overview of our protocol.
-Fourth, \Cref{sec:description} details the working of the protocol.
-Finally, we evaluate the performances of our protocol and compare it to state of the art in \Cref{sec:exp:analyzes}.
+The paper is organized as follows. \Cref{sec:background}, presents building blocks. \Cref{sec:relatedwork}, studies state-of-the-art privacy preserving federated learning protocols. \Cref{sec:model} details the model and the formal problem statement of this paper. \Cref{sec:overview}, presents an overview of our protocol. \Cref{sec:description} details the working of the protocol.
+Finally, performances of our protocol are evaluated and compared to the state of the art in \Cref{sec:exp:analyzes}.